karttur/AI4SH-db/_posts/2024/2024-03-20-ai4sh-db_penetrometer.markdown

 The meta data for each penetrometer observation is stored in the table _probemeta_.
 The table is prepared for accepting multiple observations for the each single sample (field: _proberepeat_).
 Observations can be done either in the field or using mixed (wet) samples, this is recorded in the field _subsample_  with a single letter (M, C, N, E, S, W for Mixed, Central, North, East, South and West).
 The alterantive options for peneteromter observations leads to a metadata table with a large number of primary keys (pk):

-- penetrometeruuid (the probe)
+- penetrometerid (the probe)
-- sampleuuid (the sample event)
+- sampleid (the sample event)
 - topsoil (topsoil or subsoil)
 - subsample (Mixed, Central, North, East, South or West)
 - scanrepeat (sequence from 1 to maximum 9)

 The actual observation data is saved in the table _penetrometerobs_.
-The link between _probemeta_ and _penetrometerobs_ is a UUID set for each individual observation (obsuuid).
-The link to the penetrometer is also via a UUID (penetrometeruuid).
-As for other schemas, the user responsible is linked to each observation via the useruuid.
+The link between _probemeta_ and _penetrometerobs_ is a unique (SERIAL) id set for each individual observation (obsid).
+The link to the penetrometer is also via a SERIAL id (penetrometerid).
+As for other schemas, the user responsible is linked to each observation via the userid.

 ### DBML